pwitkiewicz/allegro-summer-2021/README.md

 2. cd allegro-summer-2021
 3. gradlew run

+on unix systems you might need to type "chmod 755 gradlew" before 3rd command

-after this two commands server will start and be available at your browser, simply type localhost at your address bar type localhost/<username> to look for user's repos and stars type localhost/shutdown to turn off the server
+after this two commands server will start and be available at your browser, simply type localhost at your address bar to access it

+type localhost:8080/<username> to look for user's repos and stars

+type localhost:8080/shutdown to turn off the server